Om-Suman/red_wine_quality_prediction/README.md

 This is a web-based machine learning application that predicts the quality of red wine based on its physicochemical properties.
 I trained many models but one which performed the best was  **XGBoost** .
 I used flask for web interface

+You can see the project with this link : https://red-wine-quality-prediction-w5zz.onrender.com

 ## 🚀 Features

 - Clean and responsive UI